faster-cpython/ideas/README.md

 ## Published Results

-Benchmarking results are published to the [benchmarking-public repo](https://github.com/faster-cpython/benchmarking-public).
+Benchmarking and pystats results are published to the [benchmarking-public repo](https://github.com/faster-cpython/benchmarking-public).